 This is for those who rely on Linux as much as Chrome OS or run multiple Android apps alongside their 20+ browser tabs at the same time.
 It’s simply my choice because of what it provides for the price and how complete of a package it offers.

 As always, my Chromebook of the year pick is arguable.
+That’s why I didn’t title this post the best Chromebook of 2021.
 So let me know what you think of my choice or which is your 2021 Chromebook of the year.